 Administrative and educational support units provide essential services to the institution and to students.
 Administrative units do not impact instructional programs directly and include units such as Budget/Payroll/Grants/Contracts, Physical Plant or Receiving.
-Educational support units directly contribute to student learning and include units such as the Killam Library, University College, University Learning Center, and the Writing Center.
+Educational support units directly contribute to student learning and include units such as the Killam Library, Programs for Academic Support and Enrichment and the Writing Center.
 These services are student-centered and are essential to the overall learning environment at TAMIU.